hamiltonjim/complex/README.md

 with an IDE that supports "Refactor" so you don't miss any instances.

-There are operator overloads for plus, minus, times, and div, that work for Complex op Complex, and any combination of Complex and Double, Float, Int, and Long.

 There is a method called
 ```kotlin
 fun close(other: Complex, epsilon: Double = EPSILON): Boolean {
     return abs(re - other.re) < epsilon && abs(im - other.im) < epsilon